JakeWharton/assertk-migrator/README.md

 # AssertK Migrator

-Migrate your repo from kotlin.test and Truth assertions to AssertK automatically.
+Migrate your repo from Truth assertions to AssertK (mostly) automatically.

+I do not plan to maintain this tool.
+It's an accelerator to an internal migration and then will be archived on GitHub.
+Trivial contributions may be merged, but larger changes should just be done in a fork.

 ## Usage